oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 translate data from one format to another.
 Security gateways can use the IM to detect and reject invalid data, whether generated maliciously or by accident.

 Numerous data definition languages are in use.
-JADN is not intended to replace any of them, but serves as a Rosetta stone to facilitate translation among them.
+JADN is not intended to replace any of them; it exists to serve as a Rosetta stone to facilitate translation among them.
 Starting with an information model and deriving multiple data models from it, as shown in
-RFC 3444, provides more accurate and complete results than translating directly between separately-developed data models, whether in a mesh or hub topology.
+RFC 3444, can provide more accurate results* than translating directly between separately-developed data models, whether the translation is done in a mesh or a hub topology.

+*Note: See [[Transformations](#transform)] for a discussion of data model pitfalls and lossless round-trip translation.*

 ## 1.1 IPR Policy
 This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
 For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).